Contested States in War and Law - by Janis Grzybowski & Giulia Prelz Oltramonti & Agatha Verdebout (Paperback)

 About the Author

-Janis Grzybowski is Associate Professor of International Relations at the Catholic University of Lille, France, and a 2025-26 Jean Monnet Fellow at the European University Institute (EUI) in Florence, Italy.
+Janis Grzybowski is Associate Professor of International Relations at the Catholic University of Lille and 2025-26 Jean Monnet Fellow at the European University Institute (EUI).

-Giulia Prelz Oltramonti is a research fellow at the Centre for Security and Defence Studies (CSDS), Royal Higher Institute for Defence, Belgium, and a member of the REPI (Recherche et études en politique internationale) at the Université libre de Bruxelles (ULB).
+Giulia Prelz Oltramonti is Research Fellow at the Centre for Security and Defence Studies (CSDS) at the Royal Higher Institute for Defence and member of the Recherche et études en politique internationale (REPI) at the Université libre de Bruxelles (ULB).

-Agatha Verdebout is a senior researcher at the Research and Information on Peace and Security Group (GRIP) and associate member of the Center for International Law (CDI) of the Université libre de Bruxelles (ULB), Belgium.
+Agatha Verdebout is a senior researcher at the Research and Information on Peace and Security Group (GRIP) and an associate member of the Center for International Law (CDI) at the Université libre de Bruxelles (ULB).